paul-hammant/fast_perforce_setup/README.md

 For server 'any', configuration variable 'security' set to '3'
 ```

 You have to type 'yes' to get the client to accept the PKI fingerprint.
-Your key will be different to mine, and you're not 'paul' (most likely).
+Your key will be different to mine, and you're not "paul" (most likely).